 What a Film Fixer Does in the Sundarbans

-- Forest Department filming permits and approvals
+- Forest Department filming permit application and management

-- Armed forest guard coordination
+- Armed forest guard coordination — mandatory for all crews

-- Boat, launch, and river logistics planning
+- Boat, launch and tidal river logistics planning

-- Wildlife safety and risk assessment
+- Wildlife safety and risk assessment for each filming zone

 - Weather and tide-based shoot scheduling